-Eating well is important for anyone who wants to stay healthy, but it’s especially true for those living with CF.
+Eating well is important for anyone who wants to stay healthy, but it’s especially true for those living with cystic fibrosis CF.

 If you suffer from CF, you have a deficiency in your pancreas.
-Due to multiple other symptoms, this deficiency causes you to produce fewer enzymes.
-These enzymes help you digest food and absorb nutrients and fat, so you’ll feel the effects when these enzymes are limited.
-This deficiency can manifest in various different ways, including irregular stool, gas, and bloating or your body may not get enough protein, fat, and calories.
+Due to multiple other symptoms, this deficiency causes you to produce fewer of the enzymes which help you digest food and absorb nutrients and fat, so you’ll feel the adverse effects when these enzymes are limited.
+This deficiency can manifest in various different ways, including irregular stools, gas, and bloating, or your body may not get enough protein, fat, and calories.

 MORE: Cystic fibrosis and the need for extra calories

-Because of that, it can be hard to maintain a healthy weight and to ensure you’re getting all the nutrients you need.
-If you’re worried about your diet, seek advice from your medical team.
-They’ll know a lot about important details including the necessary vitamins, minerals and enzymes your body needs.
+This can make it difficult to maintain a healthy weight and to ensure you’re getting all the nutrients you need.
+If you’re worried about your diet, seek advice from your medical team who’ll be able to advise you about the necessary vitamins, minerals and enzymes your body needs.

-It’s generally recommended that patients suffering from CF take pancreatic enzymes with every meal (even snacks), which will help the body better absorb food.
-It’s also a good idea for CF patients to fit vitamins like A, D, E, and K, along with extra calcium into their diets.
+It’s generally recommended that people living with CF take pancreatic enzymes with every meal (even snacks), which will help the body better absorb food.
+It’s also a good idea to fit vitamins like A, D, E, and K, along with extra calcium into their diets.